lumarama/foreachi/src/README.md

 # Home

 I've noticed that often a very quick source code example is exactly what you need to move forward with your next-big-thing project.
-I'll post quick code examples that I used on my projects here as I may need to reference them in the future again.
+Here I'm posting code snippets that I use on my projects as I may need to reference them in the future again.

 Hope somebody will find them useful too.